 The Jane is a historic and fun budget option with a rooftop bar and adjoining club.
 Rooms can be small, but it’s hard to beat the price in NYC, especially since they have a great location in Greenwich Village near the Hudson River and High Line.

-Cost conscience travelers should also consider renting an Airbnb apartment with good reviews.
-If you’ve never used the service, sign up here to receive $40 off your first stay over $75!
-Just know that New York is cracking down on the service, and you can no longer rent private apartments in Manhattan.
-There are still good private options in Brooklyn and Queens though, so you don’t have to be captive to hotel prices.
+Families and groups of friends especially will find the best value booking through Airbnb.
+If you’ve never used the service, sign up here to receive a discount off your first stay!
+Just know that New York has cracked down on Airbnb, and you can no longer rent private apartments in Manhattan.
+There are still great private options in Brooklyn and Queens though, so you don’t have to be captive to hotel prices.